Keyology/key-extract/proposal.md

 version 1/mvp of this project or mvp just get's the data and displays it to the termianl.

-version 2 will be able to persit the data it collects into  postgress db or mongodb.
+version 2 will be able to persit the data it collects into  postgress db or mongodb .